 I'd like to say a big thank you to Zoltán for at least trying to do a talk at our meetup!
 On the plus side, a longer version of his talk can be found on the Channel9 website where he did a remote talk at the .NET Conf this year!

 This was my talk, which was all about developer productivity.
-I'll be writing a full blog-post about this talk, so will link here once it has been published.
+I've written a full blog post on this talk, which can be found here.

 To summarise though, it was broken down into the following parts ...

 This was a 20 minute talk, and it's surprising by how quickly that 20 minutes goes.
 Whilst the first two sections went as planned, I unfortunately had to rush the ReSharper bit of the tools and automation section and skip quite a few of the ReSharper functionality demos, which was a big shame, as there was a lot more features I had planned to demo.
 In my last lighting talk on LINQPad, I timed myself doing the full talk quite a few times, and had the time planned perfectly.
 This time, I unfortunately hadn't got the timing quite right.
-All part of the 'public speaking' learning curve though.
-My full blog post will also go into the bits that I missed.
+All part of the 'public speaking' learning curve though!

 She mentioned to me beforehand how nervous she was, but that certainly didn't come across in her talk!
 She covered quite a bit, starting off introducing both herself and Corriculo Recruitment, and then moved onto talking about the current .NET development landscape - both in the permanent and contract space.